vitamineart/ProjectTemplate/readme.md

 }
 ```

-as well as remove style for it from CSS:
+as well as remove style for it from `style.css`:

 ```sh
 /* lazy load img with blur effect start */